 In the current fiscal year, considering the spread of COVID-19, we postponed the implementation of business audits, quality assurance audits, safety and health audits, and environmental audits.
-However, for the main business processes and audit items, through the submission of reports and records by the relevant divisions and visitations to our business offices, the Company performs checks with respect to compliance with corresponding laws, regulations, and various internal regulations.
-The Company has also been striving to achieve compliance with respect to education and training through in-house training sessions.
+However, in the second half of the year, the Company partially resumed those audits and performed checks with respect to compliance with corresponding laws, regulations, and various internal regulations.

-Under systems for managing risk of loss, the chiefs of each of the five headquarters essentially conduct daily meetings where they share information on risk.
+Under systems for managing risk of loss, the chiefs of each of the five headquarters essentially conduct a meeting every morning where they share information on risk.